boazbk/tcs/lec_08a_restricted_models.md

 _Searching_ for a piece of text is a common task in computing.
 At its heart, the _search problem_ is quite simple.
+The system has a collection $X = \{ x_0, \ldots, x_k \}$ of strings (for example filenames on a hard-drive, or names of students inside a database), and the user wants to find out the subset of all the $x \in X$ that are _matched_ by some pattern.
+(For example all files that end with the string `.txt`.)
+In full generality, we could allow the user to specify the pattern by giving out an arbitrary function $F:\{0,1\}^* \rightarrow \{0,1\}$, where $F(x)=1$ corresponds to the pattern matching $x$.
-The user gives out a function $F:\{0,1\}^* \rightarrow \{0,1\}$, and the system applies this function to a set of candidates $\{ x_0, \ldots, x_k \}$, returning all the $x_i$'s such that $F(x_i)=1$.
+For example, the user could give a _program_ $P$ in some  Turing-complete programming language such as _Python_, and the system will return  all the $x_i$'s such that $P(x_i)=1$.
-However, we typically do not want the system to get into an infinite loop just trying to evaluate this function!
+However, we don't want our system to get  into an infinite loop just trying to evaluate this function!

-For this reason, such systems often do not allow the user to specify an _arbitrary_ function using some Turing-complete formalism, but rather a function that is described by a restricted computational model, and in particular one in which all functions halt.
+Because the Halting problem for Turing-complete computational models is uncomputable, a system would not be able to verify that a given program $P$ does not halt.
+For this reason, typical systems for searching files or databases do _not_ allow users to specify functions in full-fledged programming languages.
+Rather, they use _restricted computational models_ that rich enough to capture many of the queries needed in practice (e.g., all filenames ending with `.txt`, or all phone numbers of the form `(xxx) xxx-xxxx` inside a textfile), but restricted enough so that they cannot result in an finite loop.
-One of the most popular models for this application is the model of  [regular expressions](https://goo.gl/2vTAFU).
+One of the most popular models for this application is   [regular expressions](https://goo.gl/2vTAFU).
 You have probably come across regular expressions if you  ever used an advanced text editor, a command line shell, or have done any kind of manipulations of text files.

 A _regular expression_ over some alphabet $\Sigma$ is obtained by combining elements of $\Sigma$ with the operation of concatenation, as well as $|$ (corresponding to _or_) and $*$ (corresponding to repetition zero or more times).^[Common implementations of regular expressions in programming languages and shells typically include some extra  operations on top of $|$ and $*$, but these can all be implemented as "syntactic sugar" using   the operators $|$ and $*$.]